Offshore Wind Work Group

 What We Do

 Local governments and property owners have rights to be consulted on projects and policies that affect their interests, including impacts on their cultural and environmental resources.
 The Offshore Wind Work Group's mission is to represent the best interests of the island to wind developers seeking to build windfarms offshore Nantucket.
-Along with our legal counsel at Cultural Heritage Partners, PLLC, our work group will assist Town leadership to:
+Along with our legal counsel at Cultural Heritage Partners, PLLC, our work group meets and consults as needed to assist Town leadership to:

 - Evaluate local environmental, economic, and/or visual impacts